Offline-enabled mobile apps only support a specific set of UI controls.

 For offline-enabled applications, signatures are removed by default from the client store after the work object is resolved.
 If an offline-enabled application contains a Signature Capture control that must be packaged and previewed, the pyIsWorkSignatureRequired when rule for the @baseclass class must be set to true.

-- Learning about guidelines for designing user interface for offline-enabled apps
+- Designing the user interface of offline-enabled mobile apps

 Ensure that your mobile app looks and works as designed on a disconnected mobile device by following the guidelines for designing UI for offline-enabled mobile apps.